 “Believe it, Sue-Allen.
 I’ll treat you like no other man can.”

-I couldn’t believe how much effort and money Dave had spent on him.
+I couldn’t believe how much effort and money Dave had spent on me.
 I felt indebted, but I had no idea how to repay him.

 Dave gave me a tour of the plane before we sat at a table and had more champagne.
 I got the giggles after a few glasses.